 Stand up paddleboarding is a great way to spend time with friends and family, and it can also be a fun way to meet new people.
 When done with others, paddleboarding is not only more enjoyable, it’s also safer.

-You never know when an emergency situation might arise while out on the water, and having a paddle pal will guarantee that you always have someone to watch your back.
+You never know when an emergency situation might arise while out on the water.
+Having a paddle pal will guarantee that you always have someone to watch your back.
 When it comes to SUP safety, the buddy system is the best system.

 4. Don’t Forget the Sun Protection